redfieldchristabel/laravel-dockerize/README.md

 These images include the **minimum extensions required by Laravel 11**:
 - **Required**: `bcmath`, `ctype`, `fileinfo`, `json`, `mbstring`, `openssl`, `pdo`, `pdo_mysql`, `tokenizer`, `xml`

-Want more extensions like `gd`, `imagick`, or `redis`?
-Add them easily with a custom Dockerfile (see Customizing the Images).
+Need more, like `gd`, `imagick`, or `redis`?
+Add them with a custom Dockerfile (see Customizing the Images).

 ### Exposed Ports 🌍

 - **fpm variants** 🌐: Expose port 9000 for PHP-FPM, ready for Nginx or Apache.
-- **cli variants** 🖥️: No ports exposed, designed for command-line tasks like `php artisan`.
+- **cli variants** 🖥️: No ports exposed, built for command-line tasks like `php artisan`.

 ### Default Entrypoint 🚪

-Each image comes with a smart default entrypoint:
+Each image includes a smart default entrypoint:
 - **cli variants** 🖥️: `/usr/local/bin/docker-entrypoint-cli.sh` runs `php` with your command (e.g., `php artisan queue:work`).
 - **fpm variants** 🌐: `/usr/local/bin/docker-entrypoint-fpm.sh` starts PHP-FPM.

-These entrypoints handle setup (permissions, PHP config) and run `composer install` on first startup, so dependencies are ready without extra steps.
-In development, the `/var/www/vendor` mount keeps `composer update` fast.
+These entrypoints handle setup (permissions, PHP config) and run `composer install` on first startup, ensuring dependencies are ready.
+In development, the `/var/www/vendor` mount speeds up `composer update`.
 In production, only `/var/www/vendor` is mounted for security (see Production Deployment).
-Most Laravel apps don’t need a custom entrypoint! 😊
+For safety, all images run as the non-root `laravel` user by default, following best practices for Laravel and PHP-FPM.
+Most apps don’t need a custom entrypoint! 😊

 ### Docker Best Practices 🐳

-We follow Docker best practices to keep things clean and efficient:
+We adhere to Docker best practices for clean, efficient containers:
-- **One Process Per Container** ✅: Each container runs a single process (e.g., PHP-FPM, queue worker, scheduler), with separate containers for `app`, `queue`, and `scheduler` for optimal isolation and scalability.
+- **One Process Per Container** ✅: Each container runs a single process (e.g., PHP-FPM, queue worker, scheduler), with dedicated containers for `app`, `queue`, and `scheduler` for optimal isolation and scalability.
-- **Unified Logging** 📜: Laravel and PHP-FPM logs are redirected to Docker’s stdout, making log management a breeze with `docker logs`.
+- **Unified Logging** 📜: Laravel and PHP-FPM logs are redirected to Docker’s stdout, making log management easy with `docker logs`.

 ## Getting Started 🎬

-Pull our images from `ghcr.io/redfieldchristabel/laravel` and use them in your `Dockerfile` or `docker-compose.yml`.
+Pull images from `ghcr.io/redfieldchristabel/laravel` and use them in your `Dockerfile` or `docker-compose.yml`.
 Let’s dive in! 🚀

 ### Development Environment with Docker Compose 🛠️

 Set up a Laravel dev environment with this `docker-compose.yml`, featuring volume mounts for real-time code changes.
-It includes core services (`app`, `nginx`, `mysql`, `redis`), a queue worker, a scheduler, and handy tools (`mailpit`, `phpmyadmin`).
+It includes core services (`app`, `nginx`, `mysql`, `redis`), a queue worker, a scheduler, and tools (`mailpit`, `phpmyadmin`).
 Environment variables load from your Laravel `.env` file.

 ```yaml
 version: '3.8'